-Fair Market Value (FMV) is a term that comes up in a variety of fields such as Divorce, Taxation, Bankruptcy, and Estate Planning because they all involve valuing assets which can be difficult to assess.
+Fair Market Value (FMV) is a term that comes up in a variety of fields such as Divorce, Taxation, Bankruptcy, and Estate Planning because they all involve valuing assets that can be difficult to assess.
 The Fair Market Value is the estimate of what an asset or property would sell for on the open market.
 Let’s take a look at how FMV applies to cryptocurrency assets and best practices when calculating it.

 If you are finding yourself in a position where you’re needing to calculate the FMV of cryptocurrency assets, it is likely related to either tax, divorce, child support, estate planning, bankruptcy, or professional investing (operating as a business e.g. day trading).
 But looking up the price of a cryptocurrency on Coinmarketcap (CMC) and multiplying that by the quantity owned isn’t always a fair way of determining FMV for a variety of reasons: